weltspiegel-cottbus/mod_current_events/README.md

 ### Creating Releases

 This project uses [changelogen](https://github.com/unjs/changelogen) for automated changelog generation and releases based on conventional commits.

+**Prerequisites:** This project uses pnpm for package management.
+Install it with `npm install -g pnpm` if you don't have it.

 #### Commit Message Format